-Length: The anterior wall of the vagina is 7.5 cm long on the other hand posterior wall is 9 cm long.
+Length: The anterior wall of the vagina is 7.5 cm in length, while on the other hand, the posterior wall is 9 cm long.

 Width: It slowly rises from below upward.
-The diameter in the upper end is approximately double in size to that at the lower end.
+The diameter of the upper end is approximately double in size to that at the lower end.

-- Diameter in the upper end: 5 cm.
+- The diameter of the upper end: 5 cm.